-We have an interest in the participating fund and share part of the profit and loss of the participating fund.
-Profit and loss can arise from different aspects, for example investment, claims, expenses and policy persistency, and will impact your asset share.
-We will receive our share of the profit and loss when we pay bonuses and interest to your policy, and when you exercise the Growth Account Lock-in Option.
+We have an interest in the participating fund and share the surplus of the participating fund.
+The surplus of the participating fund after the deductions will be shared between you (and owners of other policies) and us through profit sharing.
+We aim to allocate 90% of the surplus to you, while 10% will become another part of our profits.
+We will receive our share when we declare and/or pay bonuses and interest to your policy and when you exercise the Bonus Lock-in Option.